 Veolia's liquidity is sound.
-We expect the group to be broadly free cash flow neutral after dividend payment over the next 12 months.
-The group's funding needs as of the end of June 2018 thus mostly comprised €4.15 billion of current liabilities and a €478 million bond.
-These funding needs are covered by (1) €2.6 billion of cash and cash equivalents (excluding restricted cash) on balance sheet, and (2) undrawn credit lines of €3.9 billion in aggregate as of the end of June 2018.
+We expect the group to be broadly free cash flow neutral after dividend payments over the next 12 months.
+The group's funding needs at the end of December 2018 mostly comprised €4.16 billion of current liabilities and a €462 million bond.
+Short-term liabilities include €3,250 million of commercial paper outstandings, reflecting the group's ability to arbitrage borrowing rates in the current market conditions.
+These funding needs were covered by (1) €4.2 billion of cash and cash equivalents (excluding restricted cash) on balance sheet, and (2) undrawn credit lines of €3.9 billion in aggregate as of the end of December 2018.

-These credit lines mainly consist of (1) a syndicated facility of €3 billion maturing in 2022, and (2) undrawn bilateral facilities of €925 million maturing between 2019 and 2021.
+These credit lines mainly consist of (1) a syndicated facility of €3 billion maturing in 2022, and (2) undrawn bilateral facilities of €925 million maturing between 2020 and 2022.
 These facilities contain no triggers, covenants, material adverse changes or general restrictions.
-The average bond issue maturity was eight years as of 30 June 2018.
+The average bond issue maturity was 7.5 years as of 31 December 2018.

-Veolia's debt maturity profile as of the end of April 2018 (in € million)
+Veolia's debt maturity profile as of the end of December 2018 (in € million)

-Pro forma for hybrids redeemed in April 2018.
 Sources: Veolia, Moody's Investors Service